 Japanese sweet shop specializing in fresh mochi made daily on site.
 Mochi flavors include blueberry, strawberry, apple cinnamon, traditional red (adzuki) bean, and more.
 Ask the owner for details.
 On a hot day, consider trying some of their refreshing shaved ice.

 Serves Northern Indian cuisine with the usual vegetable options made vegan on request.
 Try the samosa, bhindi masala (okra), aloo gobi (cauliflower and potatoes), lahori cholay (chickpeas), daal chana (lentil and chickpeas), aloo anda curry, or veggie biryani.

 Chinese American restaurant with a wide variety of vegan dishes featuring tofu, seitan, and other vegetable meats.

-Fresno’s only 100% vegan restaurant.
+One of Fresno’s only 100% vegan restaurants.
 Features a variety of pan-Asian dishes all for around $7.
 (Note: this is no longer a cash only establishment!
 Visa is accepted.)
 Specialties include the Eastern Paradise (curried fried rice), Blissful (lemongrass, soy meat, steamed greens, and rice), Angelic Chow Fun (pan-fried noodles, tofu, soy meat, veggies, and onion), and The Dharma (curry claypot with potatoes, carrots, and soy meat).

 Delicious Ethiopian cuisine with excellent vegan offerings, all clearly marked.
 Enjoy misir kik wat (spicy lentils), tekil gomen (cabbage and potatoes), kosta (collard greens and spinach), and several other dishes including a unique tofu and mushroom entree.